 It can be shocking to discover a loved one’s will or trust has unexpectedly changed and you are excluded from your rightful inheritance.
 As a lawful beneficiary, you are entitled to dispute the contents or validity of a will or trust.

 The Business Trial Group works on a contingency-fee basis; the only fee we receive is a percentage of any recovery from your settlement or judgment.
-If we don’t resolve your case, you won’t be charged.
+If we do not resolve your case, you will not be charged.
 With us, there are no hourly fees.

 Trust and Estate Disputes

 Trusts and estates are created to pass assets on to individuals, organizations, and companies after the proprietors are deceased.
 Depending on the value of these assets, as well as the number of individuals involved, these types of disputes can be extremely time-consuming, contentious, and difficult to resolve without proper attorney representation.

 Trusts agreements and wills cannot legally be created by people who: